grro/pi_awning_webthing/README.md

 sudo pip install pi-awning-webthing
 ```

-After this installation you may start the webthing http endpoint inside your python code or via command line using
+After installation, you can start the Webthing http endpoint in your Python code or from the command line by typing
 ```
 sudo awning --command listen--port 9500 --filename /etc/awning/tb6612fng_motors.config
 ```
-Here, the webthing API will be bind on the local port 9500
+This binds the Webthing API to the local port 9500.

-Alternatively to the *listen* command, you can use the *register* command to register and start the webthing service as systemd unit.
+As an alternative to the *list* command, you can also use the *register* command to register and start the webthing service as a systemd entity.
-By doing this the webthing service will be started automatically on boot.
-Starting the server manually using the *listen* command is no longer necessary.
+This will automatically start the webthing service at boot time.
+Starting the server manually with the *listen* command is no longer necessary.
 ```
 sudo awning --command register --port 9500 --filename /etc/awning/tb6612fng_motors.config
 ```

-The awning service exposes an http webthing endpoint supporting the awning properties.
+The awning service provides an http webthing endpoint that supports the awning properties.
 E.g.
 ```
 # webthing has been started on host 192.168.0.23